Bridal Portraits of the Past » Manolo for the Brides

 2 Responses to “What’s Original, Anyway?”

-1. La Petite Acadienne Says:
+1. La Petite Acadienne says:

 Besides, the originality tends to come from those spontaneous moments that arise due to the personalities of the bride and groom.
 Those are what make your wedding different and memorable.
 With regards to the photographs, very few posed photographs CAN be original, and if you try too hard, then it just looks silly.
 If you want original photographs, then just be yourselves and let the photographer capture that.